SteelCompendium/data-gen/Draw Steel Rules.md

 It’s not a wilderness exploration game, aka a hex crawl.
 It’s not about surviving in extreme weather, getting lost, or trying to navigate your way back to safety.

 You can fight monsters in the wilderness, even run a whole campaign in the wilderness, but this game is not about the wilderness.
-We love games that focus on that fantasy, like Forbidden Lands.
+We love games that focus on that fantasy, like *Forbidden Lands*.

-You can run adventures with horror themes, but this is not a horror roleplaying game like Call of Cthulhu.
-Your sessions can and will feature comedy, but this isn’t a comedy RPG like Paranoia.
+You can run adventures with horror themes, but this is not a horror roleplaying game like *Call of Cthulhu*.
+Your sessions can and will feature comedy, but this isn’t a comedy RPG like *Paranoia*.

 We genuinely love all those games.
 But we love them because they focus on specific genres of gameplay and deliver on them really well.